 Certain types of students, learning experiences, and academic sessions have additional procedures in place related to financial aid.
 Email our office or give us a call at 570-389-4297 if you have additional questions not answered below.

-Financial aid for transfer students will not automatically transfer to Bloomsburg University from your previous school.
+Financial aid for transfer students will not automatically transfer from your previous school.
 Email our office or give us a call at 570-389-4297 to ensure that all financial aid forms have been received.

 Steps to Transfer Aid

-- Update your FAFSA to indicate Bloomsburg University as your first school choice.
+- Update your FAFSA to indicate Commonwealth University as your first school choice.

-- Update your Pennsylvania State Grant record to Bloomsburg University.
+- Update your Pennsylvania State Grant record to Commonwealth University.
 This may be done through PHEAA's Account Access.
 (PA residents only)

 - Contact your current school to be sure pending aid is not disbursed for the semesters you will not be attending and has been cancelled.

-- For private scholarships, contact the scholarship to notify them you will be attending Bloomsburg University.
+- For private scholarships, contact the scholarship to notify them you will be attending Commonwealth University.

-This information is only for currently enrolled degree students at BU.
-If you're attending BU during the summer to transfer credits to your home school, please contact your school's financial aid office for more information.
+This information is only for currently enrolled degree students at the university.
+If you're attending the university during the summer to transfer credits to your home school, please contact your school's financial aid office for more information.
 We cannot process financial aid on your behalf.

 - Federal Pell Grant: Undergraduate students who meet the eligibility criteria may receive a Federal Pell Grant.